 The anthurium is a plant genus of around 1,000 species of plants.
 The common names for these plants include anthurium, tailflower, flamingo flower, and laceleaf.
 These plants develop in bright colors and a wide variety of shapes; some are flowering varieties and some have magnificent foliage.
 The flowering varieties of these plants are distinctive for their multicolored spathes and red or yellow tail-like flower spikes.

 Other varieties feature large-leaved, deeply veined foliage.
 These plants tend to thrive in greenhouses and no type of anthurium is particularly well-suited for most indoor, domestic living without a lot of attention and care.
 Native to tropical rainforests throughout Central and South America, many anthuriums are climbers and all need very high humidity and warmth to thrive.

 To best propagate these plants, divide the plant during repotting, or take cuttings from the tip or stem.
-Older foliage plants might overgrow the top of their pots with exposed aerial roots and overgrow their pots.
+Older foliage plants have a lot of exposed aerial roots and overgrow their pots.

-The easiest to grow are the A. scherzerianum and A. andreanum.
+The easiest to grow at home are the A. scherzerianum and A. andreanum.
 These plants have been extensively hybridized and are relatively common in garden centers.
-Flowering anthuriums will flower any time of the year, providing they are healthy.
+Flowering anthuriums will flower any time of the year, provided they are healthy.
 Foliage anthuriums are mostly found at specialty greenhouses or through online nurseries.
 To grow them best, approximate conditions found in tropical zones, and if necessary, provide a climbing support for foliage to thrive.